mpanko/denisasvach/content/projects/limit-line.md

   experience of trying to manage too many tasks at once.
 content:
   - type: text
-    content: >-
+    content: |-
+      **2017**

+      performance took place at the Academy of Fine Arts in Prague in 2017.

+      *concept, creation, performing:* **Denisa Svachova**
+  - type: text
-      For Limit Line performance (2017), I created constructions that mirrored body movement in strict verticals and horizontals.
+    content: For *Limit Line* performance (2017), I created constructions that mirrored body movement in strict verticals and horizontals.
 The performance began with the steady rhythm of a metronome, which I initially followed while mimicking the shapes of the structures.
 Over time, I began to increase my speed, attempting to handle more movements at once.
 As the tempo became overwhelming, I turned off the metronome.
-  - type: text
-    content: created and performed by Denisa Svachova
   - type: image
     span: false
     vertical: false